vedmalex/tools-docs/source/graphql-tools/scalars.md

 scalar MyCustomScalar
 ```

-Consequently, you need to define the behaviour of the scalar: how it will be serialized when the value is sent to the client, and how the value is resolved when received from the client.
+Afterwards, you need to define the behavior of the scalar: how it will be serialized when the value is sent to the client, and how the value is resolved when received from the client.
 For this purpose, each scalar needs to define three methods.
 In schemas defined with `graphql-tools` they are named `__serialize`, `__parseValue` and `__parseLiteral`.
-(If you're using `graphql-js` directly, the methods do not have the `__` prefix.)
+These are the same as the methods you would use with GraphQL.js directly, simply prefixed with a double underscore.

-Note that [Apollo Client does not currently support custom scalars](https://github.com/apollostack/apollo-client/issues/585), so there's no way to automatically apply the same transformations on the client side.
+Note that [Apollo Client does not currently have a way to automatically convert custom scalars](https://github.com/apollostack/apollo-client/issues/585), so there's no way to reverse the serialization on the client.

+## Examples

 Let's look at a couple of examples to demonstrate the potential of custom scalars.

 ### Date as a scalar

-The goal is to define a `Date` data type for storing `Date` values in the database.
-We're using a MongoDB driver that uses the native JavaScript `Date` data type.
+The goal is to define a `Date` data type for returning `Date` values from the database.
+Let's say we're using a MongoDB driver that uses the native JavaScript `Date` data type.
 The `Date` data type can be easily serialized as a number using the [`getTime()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime).
-Therefore, the GraphQL server will send and receive `Date`s as numbers.
+Therefore, we would like our GraphQL server to send and receive `Date`s as numbers when serializing to JSON.
 This number will be resolved to a `Date` on the server representing the date value.
 On the client, the user can simply create a new date from the received numeric value.

 The following is the implementation of the `Date` data type.
 First, the schema: